 If you are unsure whether your injuries and accident meet the requirements for a Richmond premises liability case, you should meet with a lawyer who can review the circumstances of your case.
-An experienced legal professional can determine if your claim meets the legal standards and then advocate for your needs in court.
+An experienced premises liability attorney can determine if your claim meets the legal standards and then advocate for your needs in court.

 “Premises liability” is a broad term.
 It includes any potential liability caused by a dangerous condition that injures an individual on someone else’s property.
 That includes an infinite number of possible scenarios.
 There is no hard and fast rule about what does or does not give rise to liability.
 It is all about what is reasonable and how a landowner should have maintained their property, and that is a flexible standard.